 “We approach teaching and learning with a mastery orientation, employing both strategy and effort.
 We approach all activities, including giving and receiving feedback, with a goal of improving one’s performance.
 We use experimentally demonstrated strategies to improve teaching and learning.
 All cases provide opportunities for learning and improving.
 Failure is another opportunity to learn and improve.”

-—Keith Baker, MD, PhD, program director
+—Keith Baker, MD, PhD, Vice Chair for Education

 “Mass General is a leading center of anesthesia training.
 Our faculty is extraordinary and gives residents a broad breadth of experience in clinical care, education and quality management, as well as clinical, translational and basic research.”